 If you fancy getting away from your desk and jetting off to work somewhere far from home, then Spain might be your next destination of choice.

-The new Spanish law is part of the recent Startup Act which is currently passing through the Spanish parliament.
+The new law is part of the recent Startup Act which is currently passing through the Spanish parliament.

 A lack of job opportunities in rural Spain has left many small towns and villages with dwindling populations but these destinations, in particular, are more than ready to welcome remote workers.